Freefall Racers

 Freefall Racers is a flying-racing video game developed by Vancouver-based studio Smoking Gun Interactive and published by Deep Silver.
 The game was released on September 6, 2013, worldwide for the Xbox 360.
+An enhanced port was released for the Nex Playground on July 22, 2026.

 Gameplay

 The player controls a squirrel from a third-person perspective, and the player can choose from a variety of different cars to race with.
 The game uses augmented reality to allow players to interact with the game via Microsoft's Kinect.